mautic/mautic-documentation/pages/22.Translations/docs.en.md

 Mautic allows you to override the existing language translations without the need to hack the core files.
 That's a good idea, especially because a Mautic upgrade would remove your modifications.
 Here's how to change translations correctly:

-As an example, to override the first menu item "Dashboard" and change it to "Banana", follow these steps:
+As an example, to override the first menu item "Dashboard" and change it to "Banana" follow these steps:

 ![Override Dashboard menu item](translations-dashboard.png "Override Dashboard menu item")